-- 1. If you do not already have it loaded from the previous exercise, open the file can.ex2, load all variables, [SAPPLY] (see Exercise 2.19). - 2.
-Make a selection using the Select Cells Through 算 tool. - 3.
-If it is not already visible, show the Find Data k dialog box.
+1. If you do not already have it loaded from the previous exercise, open

-4. Click on the Show Frustum checkbox in the Find Data dialog and rotate the 3D view.
+- 2. Make a selection using the Select Cells Through in tool. - 3.
+If it is not already visible, show the Find Data 🚉 dialog box. - 4.
+Click on the Show Frustum checkbox in the Find Data dialog and rotate the 3D view.
 (Yes, the Show Frustum button has the same icon as the Select Cells Through button.)